ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: Baseline Experiments: Using ScienceBenchmark to Evaluate NL-to-SQL Systems

 \subsection{Experimental Setup}

 For each of the 3 databases of \emph{ScienceBenchmark}, we ran four experiments: \squishlist \item \emph{Spider Train (Zero-Shot)}: Here, we train the NL-to-SQL systems on the \emph{Spider Train Set}, and run the evaluation on the \emph{Dev Set} of the respective new domain, i.e. on the evaluation set of CORDIS, SDSS and OncoMX. \item \emph{Spider Train + Domain Train}: We train the NL-to-SQL systems on a mix of the Spider Train Set and the manually created training data, e.g. \emph{CORDIS Train}.
-Here the goal is to understand how much impact manually generated, domain-specific training queries have on the performance of the respective NL-to-SQL system. \item \emph{Spider Train + Domain Synth}: We train the systems on a mix of Spider training data and the synthetic data, which we automatically generated using our training data generation pipeline.
-For instance, \emph{CORDIS Synth} is the automatically generated (synthetic) training data for the domain \emph{research policy making}. \item \emph{Spider Train + Domain Train + Synth}: Here, we train the systems on a mix of the Spider training data, the manually created training data, and the synthetic data from each domain.
+The goal is to understand how much impact manually generated, domain-specific training queries have on the performance of the NL-to-SQL system. \item \emph{Spider Train + Domain Synth}: We train the systems on a mix of Spider training data and the synthetic data, which we automatically generated using our training data generation pipeline.
+For instance, \emph{CORDIS Synth} is the automatically generated (synthetic) training data for the domain \emph{research policy making}. \item \emph{Spider Train + Domain Train + Synth}: Here, we train the systems on a mix of the Spider training data, manually created training data, and synthetic data from each domain.
 This shows the impact of using both synthetic and manually curated data. \squishend

-The evaluation is performed using \emph{Execution Accuracy}, which is also the metric used by the Spider benchmark.
-In other words, we measure in how many cases the result sets of the predicted SQL queries correspond to the result sets of the gold-standard SQL query of the Dev Set.
+{ The left-most column of Table \ref{tab:augment2} shows all possible settings, i.e., the four experiments per Dev Set (database), which is shown in the second column.} The evaluation is performed using \emph{Execution Accuracy}, which is the metric used by the Spider benchmark.
+In other words, we measure in how many cases the result sets of the predicted SQL queries correspond to the result sets of the Dev Set SQL queries.